Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Related Work

 Time-invariant constraints:} A number of papers have explored COCO with time-invariant constraints, where $g_{t,i} = g_i$ for all $t \geq 1$ \citep{yuan2018online, jenatton2016adaptive, mahdavi2012trading, yi2021regret}.
 These studies typically assume that the constraint functions are known beforehand.
 However, they permit the policy to be infeasible in any round to circumvent the expensive projection step involved in traditional projected OGD policy.
 The primary aim of this line of work is to design a computationally efficient policy by avoiding the projection step while maintaining small regret and cumulative constraint violation bounds.

 {\bf Time-varying constraints:} Tackling the COCO problem with time-varying constraint functions presents greater difficulties.
 Aside from \citet{neely2017online} and \citet{georgios-cautious}, most existing work involves constructing a Lagrangian function and subsequently updating primal and dual variables in an online fashion \citep{yu2017online, pmlr-v70-sun17a, yi2023distributed}.
 However, the resulting algorithms turn out to be inefficient with sub-optimal regret/CCV bounds.
 Both \citet{neely2017online} and \cite{georgios-cautious} employ the drift-plus-penalty (DPP) methodology to address the constrained problem under additional assumptions.
 Specifically, \citet{neely2017online} proposed a policy grounded on DPP for COCO with Slater's condition, which assumes strict feasibility in the sense that $g_{t}(x^\star) < -\eta$ for some $\eta>0$ $\forall t$.
 This clearly precludes standard constraint functions without slack (such as functions of the form $\max(0, g_t(x))$).
 Additionally, the bounds derived under Slater's condition depend inversely on the Slater constant $\eta$ (generally hidden under the big-Oh notation).
 As $\eta$ may be arbitrarily small, these bounds might be excessively loose. \citet{georgios-cautious} augmented \citet{neely2017online}'s work by incorporating a less stringent feasibility assumption without Slater's condition.
-In more recent work, \citet{sinha2024optimal} presented a simple COCO algorithm which uses a Euclidean projection step and achieves state-of-the-art performance guarantees.
+In more recent work, \citet{sinha2024optimal} presented a simple COCO algorithm which uses a Euclidean projection step and achieves state-of-the-art performance guarantees. \citet{sarkar2025online} extended their work by considering a class of non-convex functions with a strengthened benchmark. \citet{sarkar2025optimal} also came up with an anytime version of their policy by making innovative use of time-varying Lyapunov functions.
+They further derived an adaptive bound on the CCV.

 {\bf Projection-free OCO and COCO:}

 For these algorithms to be practical, both performance and computational efficiency must be considered.
 It is well-established that the projection step commonly employed in OCO and COCO algorithms in every round is highly computationally expensive.
 This has motivated the development of the so-called \emph{projection-free} algorithms that replace the expensive projection step with a linear optimization step.